chlsey/Art-Museum-Search-Engine/README.md

 ### Project Specification for Group # 221
 Team Name: Javaphiles
 Domain:
-Art Museum search engine
+Art Museum java.interface_adapters.search engine

 ### Software Specification:
 The program makes queries using APIs of museums and art galleries based on specifications the user gives it (e.g. Historical period where the artifact belongs, Form of art, Nationality, Style) in the form of Tags or searching for specific names, etc. and returns a collection of all the art pieces as well as details such as the Artist credited, the museum which it currently belongs in, the date of acquisition of this artifact, and an image of the art piece(if available).
-The program would also selectively “adapt” to each of the APIs of different museums since it’s a possibility that there are features of a museum/gallery API which might help with our search query but is not present in every API.
+The program would also selectively “adapt” to each of the APIs of different museums since it’s a possibility that there are features of a museum/gallery API which might help with our java.interface_adapters.search query but is not present in every API.

 ### User Stories:
 1. James wants to view some artworks.
 He can smoothly scroll through a gallery of art pieces, each displayed with a clear title, artist name, composition date, and brief description.

 2. Bobby saw an artwork in the Metropolitan Museum of Art but needed to remember what the piece was called.
 Thankfully, he remembers the genre and general period and searches it up.
 He is given the picture, title, location, time, artist name, etc… of the potential pieces it could be.

-3. Emily uses our search engine to find artworks.
+3. Emily uses our java.interface_adapters.search engine to find artworks.
 She is able to favorite the ones she likes.

 4. Anna wants to rate some artworks.
 She is able to rate them out of 5 stars.